Trump won't commit to peaceful transfer of power if he loses

 “You’ll have a very peaceful — there won’t be a transfer frankly,” Trump said.
 “There’ll be a continuation.
 The ballots are out of control, you know it, and you know, who knows it better than anybody else?
 The Democrats know it better than anybody else.”

-In a July interview, Trump similarly refused to commit to accepting the results, and he made similar comments ahead of the 2016 election.
+In a July interview, Trump similarly refused to commit to accepting the results.

 “I have to see.
 Look ...
 I have to see,” Trump told Chris Wallace during a wide-ranging July interview on “Fox News Sunday.”
 “No, I’m not going to just say yes.
 I’m not going to say no, and I didn’t last time either.”

-The Biden campaign responded Wednesday, as it did after Trump's July comments: “The American people will decide this election.
+The Biden campaign responded Wednesday: “The American people will decide this election.
 And the United States government is perfectly capable of escorting trespassers out of the White House.”

-It is highly unusual that a sitting president would express less than complete confidence in the American democracy’s electoral process.
-But Trump four years ago, when in the closing stages of his race against Hillary Clinton, also declined to commit to honoring the election results if the Democrat won.
+The American Civil Liberties Union also protested Trump's remarks.
+“The peaceful transfer of power is essential to a functioning democracy," National Legal Director David Cole said.
+"This statement from the president of the United States should trouble every American.”

-When asked during an October 2016 debate about whether he would abide by the voters’ will, Trump responded that he would “keep you in suspense.”
+Trump made similar comments ahead of the 2016 election.
+When asked during an October debate whether he would abide by the voters’ will, Trump responded that he would “keep you in suspense.”

 It’s unlikely that any chaos in states with universal mail-in voting will cause the election result to be inaccurately tabulated, as Trump has suggested.